haruse23/Web-of-Shadows-DDS-WrappedTEX-Converter-Tool/README.md

 For more details, read the "How To Install.txt" file, it also includes how to un-install.

 # Changelog
-Version 1.0.2
+### Version 1.0.2

-    Made the tool so it is much safer, now it asks for more confirmation before registering or unregistering any path or key
+- Made the tool so it is much safer, now it asks for more confirmation before registering or unregistering any path or key

-Version 1.0.1
+### Version 1.0.1

-    Changed the tool to register only to the current user's hive (HKEY_CURRENT_USER), read the "How To Install.txt" file very well.
+-Changed the tool to register only to the current user's hive (HKEY_CURRENT_USER), read the "How To Install.txt" file very well.
-    Changed the tool to un-register from all three hives [HKEY_CLASSES_ROOT, HKEY_CURRENT_USER, HKEY_LOCAL_MACHINE] just in case anything gets duplicated
+-Changed the tool to un-register from all three hives [HKEY_CLASSES_ROOT, HKEY_CURRENT_USER, HKEY_LOCAL_MACHINE] just in case anything gets duplicated

-Version 1.0.0
+### Version 1.0.0

-    Release
+-Release